 Money is the most critical of all the criteria which define trust building between websites and consumers.
 Most of the buyers refrain from indulging in online shopping because they are afraid to invest their money into businesses that tie up with not-so-trusted payment gateways.
 However, you can easily get this problem sorted by identifying and tagging your website with recognized gateways.
-Not only will this enhance your footfall, it will also make your customers regular.
+Not only will this enhance your footfall, but it will also make your customers regularly.
 For example, Visa, MasterCard, PayPal, etc.

-Trust is a precious thing in business; a slight misconduct or incredulity, and it is gone.
+Trust is a precious thing in business; slight misconduct or incredulity, and it is gone.
 Businesses need to earn and maintain the trust of their users every day, irrespective of how well the business is doing.
 I hope the enlisted points will help improve the way in which you deal with your customers and in turn help in building trust.